Documentation

 Layout animations

-Motion for React's industry-leading layout animations makes it easy to animate between any two layouts, even between different elements.
+Motion's industry-leading layout animations makes it easy to animate between any two layouts, even between different elements.

 It's as simple as a layout prop.